IdentityPython/pysaml2/doc/howto/index.rst

 AttributeQuery to an AttributeAuthority but in order to get what they return you have to sit behind a Web server.
-Well that is not really true since the AttributeQuery would be over SOAP and you would get the result over the conenction you have to the AttributeAuthority.
+Well that is not really true since the AttributeQuery would be over SOAP and you would get the result over the connection you have to the AttributeAuthority.

 But anyway, you may get my point.
 This is middleware stuff !